-It's 2020—our 20th anniversary year—and because of the tremendous support of our community and conservation partners, we have conserved nearly 60,000 acres of special lands and waters.
+We're celebrating 22 years of land conservation, and because of the tremendous support of our community and partners, we've conserved over 70,000 acres of special lands and waters in the Feather River region.
 With your help, we will conserve 120,000 acres of globally unique wetlands, headwaters, and wildlife habitats over the next few years.

 Protect what you love

 Join us in conserving headwaters and habitats for wildlife, plants, and people

 From protecting headwaters and biodiversity to enhancing access to nature, learn what our supporters made possible.